davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 (Besides, it's never a good idea to yell at the ops people.
 Make friends with your ops people.
 They have the best stories.)

 Anyways, fault tolerance is the major aspect of the problem that we were missing before.
 It's not enough to just want "distributed variables that any node can get or set," we also need fault tolerance: the variable should keep working even if a node crashes, or a network connection goes down.

-## The Fault in Our Algorithm

-Let's think about our leader-follower distributed variable algorithm again:
+What happens to our algorithm if a node crashes?
+Maybe the operating system crashed, or its network cable wiggled loose, or someone powered down the wrong node while trying to fix some other problem.

 DIAGRAM: another copy of the RPC diagram, last one in the previous section

-What happens if a random node goes offline?
-Maybe the operating system crashed, or its network cable wiggled loose, or someone powered down the wrong node while trying to fix some other problem.

 If a random node crashes, most likely that node will be a follower, since there are so many followers and only one leader.
 If a follower goes offline, the variable should be safe and sound: it's stored on the leader, which is still online, and all the other followers are still in contact with the leader: